KF Cargo: Current fleet

-As of September 2019, KF Cargo/KF Maintenance and Engineering has the following aircraft registered with Transport Canada.
+As of August 2024, KF Cargo/KF Maintenance and Engineering has the following aircraft registered with Transport Canada.

 Leasing

-KF Cargo leases out Convair 580/5800s.
-KF Cargo's leasing operations has the distinction of developing the world's first Boeing 737-300QC.
+KF Cargo leases out Convairs, the CV-580 / CV-5800s.
+KF Cargo's leasing operations has the distinction of developing the world's first 300QC series of the Boeing 737 Classic.

 The company has leased aircraft to several Canadian passenger airlines including Harmony Airways, Greyhound Air, Roots Air in the past and also in the United States to IFL Group Inc. Currently, KF Cargo leases its Boeing 737-300QC to Canadian North.

 Historical fleet

 The airline previously operated a diverse range of aircraft including: